Monumento a la Revolución: Monument

-The structure also functions as a mausoleum for the heroes of the Mexican Revolution of 1910, Francisco I. Madero, Francisco "Pancho" Villa, Venustiano Carranza, Plutarco Elías Calles, and Lázaro Cárdenas.
-Revolutionary general Emiliano Zapata is not buried in the monument, but rather in Cuautla, Morelos.
-The Zapata family has resisted the Mexican government's efforts to relocate Zapata's remains to the monument.
+The structure also functions as a mausoleum for some of the key figures of the Mexican Revolution of 1910, namely Francisco I. Madero, Francisco "Pancho" Villa, Venustiano Carranza, Plutarco Elías Calles, and Lázaro Cárdenas.
+Pancho Villa is the only internment who did not serve as a president of Mexico.
+Notably, revolutionary general Emiliano Zapata is not buried in the monument, but rather in Cuautla in his home state of Morelos, as the Zapata family has resisted the Mexican government's efforts to relocate Zapata's remains to the monument.
+Carranza ordered the ambush that killed Emiliano Zapata.

+During the Mexican Revolution, Venustiano Carranza and Pancho Villa bitterly fought against one another, Plutarco Elías Calles hated Villa and likely ordered Villa's assassination, and Lázaro Cárdenas had Calles exiled.
+The irony of all these men, who hated each other in life, being buried together has been noted, as part of the effort of the state to "unify" the Revolution into a single myth.